-- Roman soldiers bringing their standards into the “Eastern Court” of the Temple and sacrificing to them (War 6.316).
-Titus also entered the sanctuary with his troops, though Josephus “conveniently” has him on the scene only after a fire started so as not to implicate Titus in an act of impiety (War.
+- Roman soldiers bringing standards into the Eastern Court and sacrificing to them (War 6.316).
+Titus entered the sanctuary with his troops, but Josephus “conveniently” has him on the scene after a fire started to not implicate him in an act of impiety (J.W.
 6.254-283).

 For more sources, see:

 - Adams, Edward.
 “The Coming of the Son of Man in Mark’s Gospel” Tyndale Bulletin 56.1 (2005): 39-61